 Praxis examination pass rates, of students who are aspiring to be teachers, are monitored closely by state and federal agencies as well as NCATE, the national accrediting body (7.1-17).
 Licensure exam pass rates for nursing degree graduates are also monitored by the state and accrediting bodies (7.1-18).
-In both areas, USC Aiken students exceed state-wide pass rates.
+In both areas, USC Aiken students typically do as well as or exceed state-wide pass rates.